 - Use a MyPost Business Account

-Discounts are available for frequent mailers through the use of a MyPost Business Account.
-You don’t need to be a business owner to get one.
-Apply for a MyPost Business account here. - Use a MyPost Concession Account
+Discounts are available for frequent mailers through the use of a MyPost Business Account. - Use a MyPost Concession Account

-If you’re a concession card holder, you may be eligible for a free MyPost concession account, with which you can get discount stamps and other benefits.
-Find out more here. - Buy Prepaid Envelopes in Bulk
+If you’re a concession card holder, you may be eligible for a free MyPost concession account, with discounted stamps. - Buy Prepaid Envelopes in Bulk

-When purchasing bulk prepaid envelopes via Australia Post, you can get a discount.
-This is an excellent option for those who ship a lot of registered or express letters. - Mail Services for Businesses
+When purchasing bulk prepaid envelopes via Australia Post, you can get a discount. - Mail Services for Businesses

-Australia Post offers a range of additional mail services for domestic businesses, such as full rate mail, charity mail, promo post and clean mail.
-Choosing one of these options allows you to save on costs and optimise your shipping when sending letters in bulk. - Make sure you are correctly following the Australia Post guidelines
+Australia Post offers full-rate mail, charity mail, promo post and clean mail options for bulk savings. - Make sure you are correctly following the Australia Post guidelines

 Avoid unnecessary costs by ensuring that your letter is the correct size and you are using the right amount of stamps.
 Do not reuse stamps that have already been used.
 Failing to follow these guidelines can result in a fine or a refusal of delivery, costing you more in the long run.